-b) Going concern
+a) Going concern

 The Company uses judgment in assessing its ability to continue as a going concern for the next twelve months.
-In considering the factors with respect to the prolonging pandemic and sluggish global economic recovery, adversely affecting its going concern as disclosed in Note 1, the Company concludes that there is a material uncertainty that might cast significant doubt about its ability to continue as a going concern.
+In considering the factors with respect to continuing high inflation and interest rates, which are affecting the Company's continued operations.
+The Company concludes that there is a material uncertainty that may cast significant doubt about its ability to continue as a going concern.

-c) Income taxes
+b) Income taxes